 Visual Explain can be used for the analysis of the access plan and optimizer information from the explain tables using a graphical interface.
 Static and dynamic SQL statements can be analyzed using this tool.
-Visual Explain can be invoked from within the Control Center; the Control Center is available from the command line by entering db2cc.
-Also, Visual Explain can be invoked directly from the command line for a single SQL statement using the db2vexp command.
+Visual Explain can be invoked from the Control Center which is available from the command line, by entering the db2cc command.
+Visual Explain can also be invoked directly from the command line for a single SQL statement using the db2vexp command.

-You can double-click each operation and object in the graph to display detailed data, as shown in Figure 3-2.
+You can double-click each operation and object in the graph, to display the detailed data, as shown in the screenshot.

-Figure 3-2: db2vexp Access Plan Graph
+db2vexp Access Plan Graph